nicolouiskayen/TriviaGame/README.md

 This project was practice in utilizing a timer in javascript.
 This assignment followed the timers homework instructions and referenced the activities fromt that section and similar bugs others had on Stack OverFlow.

-Built and Maintained by Nico Louis-Kayen
+Built and Maintained by Nico Louis-Kayen# MeHungry